Basic Policy

 Based on our Corporate Governance Code, which we revised in 2021, we continue taking actions to improve our governance of intellectual property.
 The director in charge of the Intellectual Property Department receives reports and gives directions at monthly reporting meetings.

-In addition, intellectual property strategy meetings are held once a year for each division.
+In addition, in line with our intellectual property strategies, meetings are held once a year for each division.
 These meetings are attended by general managers of the division, the research division, and the Intellectual Property Department.
 We will continue to strengthen the linkage between our intellectual property strategy and the business and research strategies of each division, with the aim of contributing to business performance.

 Creation of Intellectual Property